1 1% 0.2065922

 5% ink.
 Two variables, conc1 and conc5, were assigned vectors of

-normally distributed values using rnorm()
+normally distributed values using rnorm().
+The sample sizes

 were both set to be 20, but the means and standard deviations differed